Authors: What Is a Manuscript Evaluation? How Much Does It Cost? And Hiring an Editor

 Most editors will want to work from a Word document—one combined file.
 Some work with PDFs or Google Docs.

-Your editor will take several weeks reading your manuscript and then will email your report of a few pages and possibly your manuscript with some edits on it.
+Your editor will take several weeks to read your manuscript and then email a report of a few pages and possibly your manuscript with some comments on it.

 You may also get a follow-up call as part of your editing agreement.